JohnCCFong-2026/Cloud-Security-Best-Protection-Strategies/AWS/Storage Security/README.md

 ##### 🔐 S3 Block Public Access (The Safety Net)
 - A global setting that acts as a master fail-safe to prevent any S3 bucket from being made public, even if a user makes a mistake in a policy.
-- Best Practice: Enable this at the Account Level immediately.
+- Enable this at the Account Level immediately.
 - Example: A junior admin accidentally sets a bucket policy to "Public."
 Because Block Public Access is on at the account level, the bucket stays private, preventing a data leak.
 - [Blocking public access to your Amazon S3 storage](https://docs.aws.amazon.com/AmazonS3/latest/userguide/access-control-block-public-access.html)